michaelrsweet/michaelrsweet.github.com/pappl/index.md

 PAPPL is a simple C-based framework/library for developing CUPS Printer Applications, which are the recommended replacement for printer drivers.
-It was specifically developed to support [LPrint][1] and a future [Gutenprint][2] Printer Application but is sufficiently general purpose to support any kind of printer or driver that can be used on desktops, servers, and in embedded environments.
+It was developed to support any kind of printer or driver that can be used on desktops, servers, and in embedded environments.

+The following PAPPL-based printer applications are currently available:

+- [Ghostscript Printer Application][12] for Ghostscript-supported printers,
+- [Gutenprint Printer Application][14] for [Gutenprint][2]-supported printers,
+- [HP Printer Application][9] for HP PCL printers,
+- [HPLIP Printer Application][13] for HPLIP-supported printers,
+- [LPrint][1] for DYMO, EPL, and ZPL label printers, and
+- [PostScript Printer Application][10] for PostScript printers.

 PAPPL supports JPEG, PNG, PWG Raster, Apple Raster, and "raw" printing to printers connected via USB and network (AppSocket/JetDirect) connections.